 TC: Yeah, I know a lot of people who see themselves as Ravenclaws.

 TC: There’s a lot of them.

 TC: Yeah.
-I think every house in itself is quite a good house.
-Even though like Slytherin, they are seen as evil and things, but I don’t think they are.
+I think every House in itself is quite a good House.
+Even though Slytherin… They are seen as evil and things, but I don’t think they are.
 I think there are probably some good Slytherins.

 AE: Of course.
 Exactly.
 Obviously, there’s an abrasive characteristic, but there is so much diversity within the clag.
 In my school, we had houses, and houses definitely had characteristics.
 It’s weird.
 I think it’s sort of self-fulfilling.
 It’s not like you’re selected into a house on the basis of your characteristics – well, not my school – but then these houses develop certain characteristics.
 But you had a range of very different people as a whole.
 So yeah, there’s definitely a variety in that.[/su_spoiler]